nforro/rpm-bundle/README.md

     directory that is copied inside package build directory and contains the instructions to execute to construct the package
 - **docker/build.sh**:
-    script to be run inside docker that builds the package and generates repository metadata
+    script to be run inside docker container that builds the package and generates repository metadata
 - **docker/Dockerfile**:
     dockerfile that is used to generate base docker image
 - **repo/**: